swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

     ls -l ../smallest

-you will see that the file name is green and the permissions have changed.
+you will see that the file name is now green and the permissions have changed.
 Congratulations, you just created your first shell script!
 You can now execute it by entering the path location of `smallest` (absolute or relative) from within the directory you'd like to analyze.